Phoenix Suns Starting Lineup: Analyzing the Phoenix Suns Depth Chart, 6th Man, Bench & More

 Examining the Phoenix Suns’ 2025-26 Bench

 On top of changes to the starting five, the Suns’ bench also underwent adjustments.
-New addition Jared Butler adds much-needed depth, while Collin Gillespie and Grayson Allen provide steady contributions off the bench.
+New addition Jordan Goodwin adds much-needed depth, while Collin Gillespie and Grayson Allen provide steady contributions off the bench, often rotating into the starting five.

 Below is how the Suns' bench stacks up this season.